floooh/floooh.github.io/_posts/2020-02-20-sokol-gfx-backend-tour-metal.md

     - if binding changed:
         - **[MTLRenderCommandEncoder setVertexTexture:atIndex:]**
         - **[MTLRenderCommandEncoder setVertexSamplerState:atIndex:]**
-- for each vertex stage image in the binding:
+- for each fragment stage image in the binding:
     - if binding changed:
         - **[MTLRenderCommandEncoder setFragmentTexture:atIndex:]**
         - **[MTLRenderCommandEncoder setFragmentSamplerState:atIndex:]**